 How to Use the Lazarus Prayer Technique

 I have a Canadian friend, Harold, who’s male neighbor had been diagnosed with 4th-stage cancer.
 Worse, Ted’s doctors at the time told him that he had only a few weeks to live.
-Then late one evening Harold phoned me.
-He’d just watched his neighbor start the car and drive off.
-For the last time.
+Then, late one evening Harold phoned me.
+He’d just seen his neighbor start the car and drive off.
+For the very last time.

 “Ted and his wife just left,” Harold said.
-His voice held a touch of sadness.
+His voice carried with it a great deal of sadness.
 “He’s going to the hospital to be euthanized.”

 “What?”
-I could not fathom such a thing.
-“Ted’s going to let his doctors kill him?”
-At the time, I didn’t know that the Canadian healthcare system puts end-stage cancer patients to death.
+I could not fathom such a thing: “Ted’s going to ask his doctors to kill him?”
+At that time I did not know the Canadian healthcare system often assists end-stage cancer patients to die.

-“Father,” I exclaimed, “Do not let Ted die!”
-For the sake of your Name— for Harold’s sake—let him be a witness to your loving kindness.”
-Indeed, this was a very bold move.
-But I believed that God would answer my prayer– if only to show Harold who’s boss.
+“Father,” I prayed, “Do not let Ted die!”
+For the sake of your Name—for Harold’s sake alone—let him be a witness to your loving kindness.”
+Indeed, mine was a very bold move.
+But I believed that God would answer my prayer, if only to show Harold who’s the Boss.

 I snatched up the phone.
 “Harold.
 Is Ted still alive?”

 “Yah dog!
-The doctors gave him a CT scan—which is a normal procedure before they put a patient down.
+The doctors gave him a CT scan, a fairly normal procedure before they put a patient down.
 And do you know what they found?”
-Gauging the tone of Harold’s exited voice, I knew what the doctors had found.
-In silence, I quickly thought-thanked Father.
+Gauging by the tone of Harold’s exited voice, I knew exactly what the doctors had found.
+Or did not find.
+During my friend’s silence, I quickly thought-thanked Father.

-“Well,” Harold began, “Ted had four malignant tumors in his chest three days ago.
-But when they did a CT scan, Ted was clean!
+“Well,” He began, “Ted had four malignant tumors in his chest just three days ago.
+But tonight, when they did a CT scan, Ted was clean.
 The doctors found no cancer!”

-It takes real courage to openly pray with someone who doesn’t believe.
-During this uncertain period of worldwide hardship and loss, even skeptics will join in prayers for the sick and the dying.
-Mention God’s love, and bless those who dearly need to witness the strength of your faith.
+It takes real courage to pray openly with someone who doesn’t believe.
+Especially during this uncertain period of worldwide hardship and loss, even the skeptics will join in prayers for the sick and the dying.
+Just mention God, love, and openly bless those who dearly need to witness the strength of your own faith.